-III.
-Indian Domestic Law and Constitutional Protections

-The violence against Kashmiri Hindus grievously violated the Constitution of India and Indian criminal law:
+Indian Domestic Law and Constitutional Protections: The ethnic cleansing also grievously violated the Constitution of India and Indian criminal law:

-- 1. Right to Life (Article 21): The most obvious breach, the terror campaign involved outright murder and endangerment of life, violating Article 21's guarantee that "no person shall be deprived of his life or personal liberty except according to procedure established by law."
+1. Right to Life (Article 21): The most obvious breach, the terror campaign involved outright murder and endangerment of life, violating Article 21's guarantee that "no person shall be deprived of his life or personal liberty except according to procedure established by law."
 Thousands of Kashmiri Hindus were deprived of life with no due process, indeed, murdered in cold blood.
 2. Right to Equality and Non-Discrimination (Article 14): The Kashmiri Hindus were targeted and driven out solely due to their religious identity, amounting to discrimination of the worst kind.
 Article 14 assures equality before the law and equal protection of the laws; the failure of the state at the time to protect this minority from targeted violence also raises issues under this provision (the state's inability to safeguard one group equally).
 3. Freedom of Movement and Residence (Article 19(1)(d) & (e)): Indian citizens have the right to move freely throughout the territory of India and reside in any state.
 For Kashmiri Hindus, these rights were nullified in practice - they were forced to abandon their place of residence and could not return for decades due to threat of violence.
 Being made refugees in their own country runs counter to the spirit of Article 19.
 4. Freedom of Religion (Article 25): Kashmiri Hindus, as Hindus, have the right to freely profess and practice their faith.
 By terrorising them into exile, destroying temples, and creating an environment where being a Hindu in Kashmir was life-threatening, the perpetrators effectively extinguished this freedom in the Valley.
 The cleansing was an extreme form of religious persecution - anathema to Article 25's protections.

-Additionally, the acts committed; murder, rape, criminal intimidation, arson, etc. violate various provisions of the Indian Penal Code (now BNS).
+Additionally, the acts committed; murder, rape, criminal intimidation, arson, etc. violate various provisions of the Indian Penal Code.
 In theory, those responsible could be charged with offenses ranging from homicide to rioting and unlawful assembly, to various specific crimes like rape and desecration of places of worship.
 It is worth noting that in 1997, in response to the plight of the Kashmiri Hindus, the state of J&K did enact a law (J&K Migrant Immovable Property Act, 1997) to prevent distress sales and protect properties left behind.
 However, implementation was weak, and large-scale justice (criminal prosecution of terrorists or restoration of homes) remained elusive.
 The Indian National Human Rights Commission's 1999 proceedings acknowledged state obligations to rehabilitate the community and punish perpetrators, even as it lamented the lack of effective action.

-IV.
-Forced Migration as a Human Rights Violation

-Law is clear that even if people appear to "migrate," if their movement is compelled by persecution or violence, it is a violation of their rights.
+Forced Migration as a Human Rights Violation: International law is clear that even if people appear to "migrate," if their movement is compelled by persecution or violence, it is a violation of their rights.
 The absence of genuine choice defines such forced migration.
 In the case of Kashmiri Hindus, the coercion was overt, leave or be killed, so there is no doubt their displacement was forced.
 This triggers multiple international protective regimes: for instance, as internally displaced persons (IDPs) within India, the Kashmiri Hindus should benefit from the UN Guiding Principles on Internal Displacement which affirm that displacement due to persecution or conflict violates fundamental rights and that the displaced have rights to protection and return in safety and dignity.
+Moreover,

-Moreover, India's obligation to protect its citizen rights was tested, arguably, the J&K state governments, most notable lead by National Conference (NC) leaders like Farooq Abdullah (who served as the Chief Minister of Jammu and Kashmir from 1986 until 1990) and People's Democratic Party (PDP)'s Mufti Mohammad Sayeed (who served as the Union Home Minister during 1989-1990) failed to prevent these abuses by Pakistan backed terrorists, raising questions under their duty to secure fundamental rights under the larger guarantees.
+India's obligation to protect its citizen rights was tested, arguably, the J&K state governments at that time failed to prevent these abuses by Pakistan backed terrorist actors, raising questions under its duty to secure fundamental rights under the larger Republic of India guarantees.